ghas-bootcamp/ghas-bootcamp/exercises/dependabot.md

   3. Prefix the commit message with the package manager `pip`.

   4. Assign the PR to yourself and a person from your workshop team as a reviewer.
+When specifying GitHub handles in the yml, do so without the `@` symbol.
+Please see below solution as an example.

   5. Add the custom label `triage-required` to enable filtering of the PRs (Make sure the label exists by adding it to `https://github.com/<owner>/<your repo>/labels`).